NATURE

 Historically, candied fruit came to be regarded as an important part of a seaman's diet, as it was believed that it supplied a significant quantity of the nutrients needed to sustain him during a long sea voyage.

-The historic Bottega Storica di Soziglia at the time of Giuseppe Verdi, one of our esteemed admirers and customers.
+The historic Bottega Storica di Soziglia at the time of Giuseppe Verdi, one of our esteemed admirers.

 Our workshop in 1780.